 Symptoms that commonly affect children include:

 - Weight loss

 - Difficulty thinking or concentrating

 Making the Diagnosis

 If you feel you are experiencing symptoms of a COVID-19 infection you should self-isolate as directed by your local public health authority.
 Coronavirus infections can be detected by several types of testing methods, including molecular testing, antigen testing and antibody testing.
 Testing can be done by taking a nasal swab, a throat swab, an oral fluid swab or a saliva sample.

 Most people with mild illness will recover without treatment.
 However, your health care provider may recommend some available medications to help provide comfort and alleviate symptoms of COVID-19.

-Since COVID-19 is thought to mainly be spread from person to person, practising good hand hygiene is one of the most important things you can do to keep yourself from being infected.
+Since COVID-19 can spread from person to person, practising good hand hygiene is one of the most important things you can do to keep yourself from being infected.
+Wear a face mask whenever possible, especially when you’re out in public settings.
 Avoid touching your eyes, nose, and mouth with unclean hands.
 You should try to minimize your chances of being exposed to the virus by avoiding contact with people who are sick.
 If you are sick, you should cover your nose and mouth when sneezing and coughing.

 All material copyright MediResource Inc. 1996 – 2022.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/COVID-19